OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 Many of the reasons listed above are a result of human error.
 That occurs when the software delivery pipeline relies on too much manual intervention.
 Manually building code, deploying build artifacts, and verifying changes is a recipe for disaster.
 I can't count how often a configuration was the result of human error.

-I recommend you follow the principles in Dave Farley and Jez Humble's book [Continuous Delivery. ](https://continuousdelivery.com/) Doing so will force you to automate many manual tasks.
+I recommend you follow the principles in Dave Farley and Jez Humble's book [Continuous Delivery.](https://continuousdelivery.com/) Doing so will force you to automate many manual tasks.
 Also, you'll follow the same deployment process for all environments.
 That will prevent many of the reasons to roll back.

 ### Rollback risks

 No rollback is risk-free.
 Part of the rollback process is deciding to roll back.
 Often, it's a question of which option is riskier.
-Sometimes, a roll forward is less risky than a rollback.
-Other times, a rollback is less risky than a roll forward.
+Sometimes, a roll-forward is less risky than a rollback.
+Other times, a rollback is less risky than a roll-forward.

 Even if your deployment schedule is once a week, each deployment will have a mix of fixes and features.
 The fixes could squash a critical bug or close a security vulnerability.
 You cannot choose to roll back a specific change when rolling back.
 All the changes roll back, or nothing rolls back.